roangelo.net

 A "Limiting Concept"

-Of course, the concept 'thing-in-itself' is an abstraction -- is Kant guilty then of reifying an abstraction?
-No, 'thing-in-itself' is only a "limiting concept" (Grenzbegriff, if I know what that means) for Kant: it marks the point at which knowledge stops; it is not possible to know more about what the thing-in-itself is (although that is a false account of the expression's meaning; I think we could simply call the concept 'thing-in-itself' a reminder).
-The question is which limit does it mark?
-For, according to Kant, it is not even possible to know that things-in-themselves exist, for "existence" is a category of the understanding (Copleston, History of Philosophy, Volume VI, XII, 8); it is a judgment and as such belongs to the subject, not to the object.
+Of course the concept 'thing-in-itself' is an abstraction -- is Kant guilty then of reifying an abstraction?
+No, 'thing-in-itself' is only a "limiting concept" (Grenzbegriff), if I know what that means for Kant: it marks the point before which knowledge stops; it is not possible to know more.
+(Although, the part of speech "name of object" is a false assignment of the expression's grammar; an apt assignment would call the concept 'thing-in-itself' a reminder.)

 Is there nothing in the mind that was not first in the senses?